Inc44/dotfiles/COMMAND.md

 `pihole -a -p`: Change the Pi-hole admin password

+`ping example.com`: Check the network connection and measure the latency

+`pip cache purge`: Clear the local cache of downloaded Python packages

+`pip install -e .`: Install a Python package from the current directory

 `pip install package --upgrade`: Install the latest version of a package, upgrading it if already installed

+`python -OO script.py`: Execute a Python script with optimizations enabled, stripping docstrings and assert statements

 `tar caf path.tar.algorithm path`: Compress a file using a specified algorithm